-After knowing the reasons, I am going to show you how to recover data from inaccessible hard drive as well as how to fix the device is not ready internal HDD/external HDD.
+After knowing the reasons, I am going to show you how to recover data from inaccessible hard drives as well as how to fix the “Device is not ready in internal HDD/external HDD”.

 CHAPTER 1.
-Recover Data from Drive with "The Device Is Not Ready" Error
+Recover Data From the Drive With “The Device Is Not Ready” Error

-If you cannot access your hard drive, external hard drive, USB drive, and other drives because of the device is not ready error, you are recommended to restore lost data from this drive before dealing with this error because any mistake during the repair could lead to data loss permanently.
+When you cannot access your hard drive, external hard drive, USB drive, and other drives because of the “The device is not ready” error, you are suggested to restore lost data from the drives before dealing with this error because any mistake during the repair could lead to data loss permanently.

 This professional data recovery software can help you effectively recover lost data without bringing any damage to the original data.
-Besides, this professional data recovery software is compatible with different operating systems including Windows 10, Windows 8, Windows 7 and more.
+Besides, this professional data recovery software is compatible with popular Windows operating systems including Windows 11, Windows 10, Windows 8, Windows 7, and more.

-Now, let's see the detailed steps to recover lost data from drive which prompts the device is not ready.
+Now, let’s see the detailed steps to recover lost data from the drive which prompts “the device is not ready”.

 The free edition of this software only supports recovering files no more than 1 GB.
 To save all found files, you had better choose its advanced edition.
-Personal Deluxe, for example, is a good choice.
-It not only can recover unlimited data but also can help to recover data when PC won't boot because of its Snap-in WinPE Bootable Builder feature.
-More importantly, it offers free lifetime upgrade service.
+The Personal Ultimate version is a good choice.
+It not only can recover unlimited data but also can help to recover data when PC won’t boot because of its Snap-in WinPE Bootable Builder feature.
+More importantly, it offers a free lifetime upgrade service.

-See!
-Within only 3 steps, you can easily and quickly recover lost data from inaccessible drive.
-Now, let’s see how to fix the device is not ready external hard drive.
+Within only four steps, you can easily and quickly recover lost data from inaccessible drives.
+Now, let’s see how to fix the “Device is not ready” error.

 CHAPTER 2.
 5 Solutions – The Device Is Not Ready in Windows 7/8/10

 Step 1.
 Disconnect the storage device and insert it into your PC through the same USB ports to check if the device was loosely connected.
-If the error disappears, you can make sure that neither of your inserted device and the related USB port is damaged.
-But, if the error still exists, you can go on trying next step.
+If the error disappears, you can make sure that neither your inserted device nor the related USB port is damaged.
+But, if the error still exists, move on to try the next step.

-Step 2: Disconnect the device and plug it into your PC by using a different USB port.
-If this device can be accessed well, it is absolutely the damaged USB port that causes the problem.
-If this method doesn't work, you'd better go to next step.
+Step 2.
+Disconnect the device and plug it into your PC by using a different USB port.
+If this device can be accessed without trouble, it is the damaged USB port that caused the problem.
+If this method doesn’t work, you’d better go to the next step.

-Step 3: Connect your hard drive to another computer that reads USB drives properly to check whether the problem is caused by the computer or operating system.
+Step 3.
+Connect your hard drive to another computer that reads USB drives properly to check whether the problem is caused by the computer or the operating system.

-If this solution cannot solve the device is not ready external hard drive issue, try solution 2.
+If all the solutions mentioned above cannot solve the “Device is not ready in external hard drives” issue, you can try solution 2.

 Some users reported that they successfully solved the device is not ready in Windows 10 issue by following the below steps.

 Step 1.
-Right-click This PC, click on Manage, and then choose Device Manager.
+Right-click the Windows key button and select Device Manager.

 Step 2.
 Expand and navigate devices on the right pane to find out the device that is not ready.

 Step 3.
-Right-click on the name of your device, and choose Uninstall.
-Or, double-click the target device and then choose Uninstall.
+Right-click on the name of your device and choose Uninstall device.

 Step 4.
 Unplug the drive.

 Step 5.
-Restart PC, and then reconnect your drive to check whether the device is not ready external hard drive error has been solved.
+Restart your PC, and then reconnect your drive to check whether the “The device is not ready in external hard drives” error has been solved.

 If you still receive the error after trying the above 2 solutions, you can go to the next solution to open the Disk Management interface and see how it is displayed there.

 Solution 3.
-Check how this device shows in Disk Management
+Check How the Device Shows in Disk Management

 Now, you can try the following steps to solve this issue.

 b) Type diskmgmt.msc in the run box and then press the Enter key to open Disk Management.

 Case 2.
 Drive shows unallocated

-Sometimes, users who encounter the device is not ready in Windows 10, Windows 8 or Windows 7 will find their drive shows unallocated space in Disk Management.
-Now, they can try the following 2 simple ways to solve this issue.
+Sometimes, you may find your drive shows unallocated space in Disk Management.
+In this case, you can try the following 2 simple ways to solve this issue.

-① Create new partition on the unallocated space
+2. Create a new partition on the unallocated space

 Case 3.
 Drive shows RAW

-Sometimes, users who encounter the “the drive is not ready” error message will find their drive shows as RAW file system.
+Sometimes, when you encounter the “The drive is not ready” error message, you may find your drive shows as the RAW file system.
 Now, to successfully solve the device is not ready internal HDD issue, you can format your RAW drive to NTFS/FAT32.

-Useful Article: How to Convert RAW to NTFS in Windows 7/8/10 on External Hard Drive is recommended here.
+Useful article: Top 3 Ways to Convert RAW to NTFS in Windows 7/8/10 with Ease

-2) Right-click Command Prompt and choose Run as administrator, and click Yes button in the pop-up window.
+2) Choose Run as administrator, and click the Yes button in the pop-up window.

 3) Type this command chkdsk drive letter: /f and press the Enter button (Replace the drive letter with the actual letter of your hard drive partition, such as D, E, F, etc.).

 If none of the solutions above works on your device, your drive is probably damaged seriously.
 Now, you had better replace the old drive with a new one and try your best to recover lost data from the old drive.

-Last but not least, we’d like to share knowledge about another similar issue – This device cannot start.
-(Code 10)
+Last but not least, we’d like to share knowledge about another similar issue – This device cannot start (Code 10).

-As one of several Device Manager error codes, the Code 10 error is generated when Device Manager can't start the hardware device, a situation usually caused by outdated or corrupted drivers.
-Besides, if the driver generates an error that Device Manager doesn't understand, this device may also receive a Code 10 error.
+The Device Manager error Code 10 is generated when Device Manager can’t start the hardware device which is a situation that is usually caused by outdated or corrupted drivers.
+Besides, if the driver generates an error that Device Manager doesn’t understand, this device may also receive a Code 10 error.